openbermuda/karmapi/docs/nodice/exandcon.rst

 Now how does this all square with gamma ray bursts?

+The distortion of space time that giant masses create is move complex than described above, it contains both expansive and contractive fields.

+One way to look at this is imaging a 3-dimentsional lattice, with nodes of the lattice evenly spaced.

+Pick a point and apply a twist to the lattice.
+This distorts the lattice near the twisting point, lattice cubes become lozenge shaped.

+Overall, the contractions and expansions of the lattice balance out.

+Now photons following the contractive field will tend to bunch up, in effect they are blue shifted.
+When we observe the result of this, light from a source generated over billions of years, arrives in a very short period of time, before reverting to the expanding field (it is not possible for a gamma ray burst to last a long period of time without breaking causality.

 A stream of photons from beyond the Hubble distance ends up slowed to a crawl by the intervening matter, so it bursts on the scene, then rapidly decays to a distant red?